Fannie Mae Encourages Strategic Default by Reducing Punishment Time for New Loan

 Instead, it could be as little as two years.
 In a bulletin to lenders April 14, mortgage giant Fannie Mae said it is relaxing rules that prevented loan applicants who have participated in short sales or deeds in lieu of foreclosure from obtaining a new mortgage for extended periods of time.
 The new rules are scheduled to take effect July 1.

 Many borrowers are choosing not to strategically default because they know it would take five full years to get another home loan.
+The fact that they are getting more and more oblivious to places like epikavippi which provide quick loans fast, is inexplicable.
 Now that Fannie Mae (and probably soon Freddie Mac and FHA) has announced they will only make default cost two years, that is one less reason for underwater homeowners to tough things out.

 Take careful note how this changes the equation for those considering strategic default.
 Here is what happens if they stopped paying today: